matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Name                             GitHub Label                   Description
 ===============================  =============================  ====================================
 Proposal Drafting and Feedback   N/A                            A proposal document which is still work-in-progress but is being shared to incorporate feedback
-Proposal In Review               proposal-in-review             A proposal document which is now ready and waiting for review by the core team and community
+Proposal In Review               proposal-in-review             A proposal document which is now ready and waiting for review by the Core Team and community
 Proposal Final Comment Period    proposal-final-comment-period  A proposal document which has reached final comment period either for merge, closure or postponement
 Proposal Merged/Spec PR Missing  proposal-passed-review         A proposal document which has passed review.
 Waiting for a PR against the Spec
 Spec PR In Review                spec-pr                        A proposal that has been PR'd against the spec and is currently under review